-Let us see the python implementation of above technique on a sample dataset (download it from here):
+Let us see the python implementation of the above technique on a sample dataset (download it from here): 2.25

 Estimated regression coefficients: [[ 1.70474504 15.04062212 -20.47216021]] No. of iterations: 2612 Correctly predicted labels: 100

-Note: Gradient descent is one of the many way to estimate .
+Note: Gradient descent is one of the many ways to estimate .

-Basically, these are more advanced algorithms which can be easily run in Python once you have defined your cost function and your gradients.
+Basically, these are more advanced algorithms that can be easily run in Python once you have defined your cost function and your gradients.
 These algorithms are: